 GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

-The 312W average power draw I measured during typical LLM inference sessions wasn't the shocking part.
+The 312W average power draw during LLM inference wasn't shocking.
 I knew the RTX 3090 was power-hungry.
-What caught me off guard was the massive variability: idle Ollama consumed 87W, while fine-tuning a LoRA adapter briefly spiked to 394W before my system's power limits kicked in.
-These weren't abstract numbers from a spec sheet.
-They were real watts flowing through my Kill-A-Watt P4400 meter, translating directly into dollars on my utility bill at $0.12/kWh.
+The massive variability caught me off guard: idle Ollama consumed 87W, fine-tuning a LoRA adapter spiked to 394W before power limits kicked in.
+These weren't abstract spec sheet numbers.
+Real watts flowing through my Kill-A-Watt P4400 meter, translating to dollars at $0.12/kWh.

 I've been running a homelab for years, but 2024 changed everything.
-The democratization of large language models meant I could finally run GPT-3-class models on my own hardware.
-Ollama made it trivially easy: ollama pull llama3.1:8b and I had a capable LLM ready to answer questions in under 90 seconds.
-But ease of deployment masked an inconvenient truth: running AI at home isn't cheap.
+Large language model democratization meant I could run GPT-3-class models on my hardware.
+Ollama made it trivially easy: ollama pull llama3.1:8b and I had a capable LLM in under 90 seconds.
+Ease of deployment masked an inconvenient truth: running AI at home isn't cheap.

-According to a 2023 study by researchers at the University of Massachusetts Amherst, training a single large language model can emit as much carbon as five cars over their lifetimes.
-While I wasn't training models from scratch, inference isn't free either.
-A 2024 analysis published in Joule estimated that ChatGPT's energy consumption could reach 1 TWh annually, roughly equivalent to the yearly electricity usage of 100,000 U.S. homes.
-Scaling this down to homelab levels still means real environmental and financial impact.
+A 2023 University of Massachusetts Amherst study found training a single large language model can emit as much carbon as five cars over their lifetimes.
+I wasn't training from scratch, but inference isn't free.
+A 2024 Joule analysis estimated ChatGPT's energy consumption could reach 1 TWh annually, roughly equivalent to 100,000 U.S. homes' yearly electricity.
+Scaling to homelab levels still means real environmental and financial impact.

 I needed data.
-Not vendor claims or theoretical calculations, but actual measurements from my specific hardware running my actual workloads.
+Not vendor claims or theoretical calculations, but actual measurements from my hardware running my workloads.

 The Experiment Setup